rosen-bridge/operation/docs/watcher/deploy-docker.md

 Alternatively, you could utilize Swagger on a locally run node.
 Do not generate hash from a public node.

-After obtaining the hash, input it into `API_KEY_HASH=` in your `.env` file.
 Example output Blake2b hash of `hello` is `324dcf027dd4a30a932c441f365a25e86b173defa4b8e58948253471b81b72cf`.

+Later in step 3, we will set the API Hash Key in the `.env` enviroment variable file.

-> **⚠️ NOTE**: We recommend utilizing environment variables over direct configuration file settings for **security** purpose to not accidently share your api key while troubleshooting etc. After updating, you can delete `apiKeyHash` from /config/local.yaml.
+> **⚠️ NOTE**: We recommend utilizing environment variables over direct configuration file settings for **security** purpose to not accidently share your api key while troubleshooting etc.

 ## 3. Edit Watcher enviroment variable file

-You can configure some Environment Variables when deploying with docker, you can find all of them [here](./env-references.md).
+You can configure some Environment Variables when deploying with Docker, you can find all of the available variables [here](./env-references.md).

-Set your parameters in `.env` file (make sure not to use spaces after the '=' sign):
+3.1 Set your parameters in the `.env` file located in the `operation/watcher` directory.
+Make sure not to use spaces after the '=' sign:

 ```shell
 # Required Environments